• Skip to primary navigation

 • 1 ½ lb Beef Strips Any cut but Rib Eye, Sirloin, Rump are preferred

-• 2 ½ tbsp Sugar Caster or Granulated
+• 2 ½ tablespoon Sugar Caster or Granulated

 • 3 Spring Onions sliced